unclewalter/unclewalter.github.io/_posts/blog/2013-08-03-the-gate-tickets-and-info.md

+---
+layout: page
+sidebar: left
---- layout: post title: The Gate - Tickets and info ---
+subheadline: Tickets and info
+title:  "The Gate"
+teaser: ""
+breadcrumb: false
+tags:
+    - theatre
+categories:
+    - blog
+---

 ***Presented by Centre for Theatre and Performance***